wistia/wistia-open-docs/_posts/google-analytics.md

 - 100% watched
 - Turnstile email conversion

-If you changed the analytics variable to something other than `ga` or `gaTracker`, you need to add the following snippet after your custom analytics variable is created.
+If you changed the analytics variable to something other than `ga`, `__gaTracker` or `gaTracker`, you need to add the following snippet after your custom analytics variable is created.
 In this example, the custom analytics variable is `__ga`.
 Thank you [@lkraav](https://twitter.com/lkraav) for pointing this out.

 {% codeblock custom-analytics-variable.js %}
 __ga(function(){